 "My research aim is to study the energetics and transfer of charge carriers, across an electronically hybrid interface.
 Tuning the energetics of the inorganic surface by applying self-assembled monolayers, mixing molecules with diﬀerent electrostatic dipoles, incorporating photo-switchable molecules which results in control over the energetics at the organic/inorganic interface."

 "Both the deployment and scale-up of perovskite solar cells imply a thorough understanding of the fundamental physical phenomena underlying light absorption, charge separation, carrier transport and energy generation of photovoltaic devices at a laboratory-scale.
 To achieve this goal, my research focuses on the development and characterisation of thin-film partial stacks and working devices by means of several techniques, namely, electroluminescence and photoluminescence spectroscopy, transient photovoltage and photocurrent measurements.
-These allow me to assess their loss-mechanisms and recombination channels, and thereby finding the path to the optimisation towards the thermodynamic limits.
+These allow me to assess their loss-mechanisms and recombination channels, and thereby finding the path to the optimization towards the thermodynamic limits.
 Of my particular interest are the wide-bandgap single-junction perovskite solar cells with organic transport layers intended for tandem applications."

 "I am interested in the various recombination processes that occur in perovskite solar cells and I try to understand the main performance limitations of these devices.
 Attacking these problems from a material science point of view is my main focus but I am also interested in degradation mechanism, tandem solar cells and upscaling which are key points for a commercial success of perovskite solar cells. "